 American Rock Elm, Iron.
 The Rudder was English Oak.
 The 1920s the keep was replaced by pitch pine.
 Deck was thick teak.
 Tween deck of yellow pine.
 Ropes by Gourock Ropeworks.
 They built streamlined narrow shaped Hull with a copper lining 60% copper 40 5 Zinc Iron, so that sea barnacles couldn’t stick to it which would drag it down and would slow its speed.

-Frederick Hellyer of Backwall the Carver of the figurehead
+Frederick Hellyer of Backwall carved the famous Cutty Sark Figurehead

 Painted black the ship stood out, sheer gold leaf lines.
 The name was also in the Gold leaf and its registration port LONDON.
 Later years they placed a nightshirt cut out of shiny metal on its high mast, we will explain the significance of this object in how the Cutty Sark got its name.

 1869 22nd November.
 They towed the ship to Greenock on the Clyde, Scotland.

 Towards the last week of Dec 1869 to have its rigging installed.

 They moored it at the Robert Steele shipyard near there at Cartsdyke before sailing to London.

 South China Sea Bangkok rice was delivered to Hong Kong.
 Before fetching Tea.

 The ultimate Cutty Sark in Numbers, Facts and Figures list